Glacier Getaways: How to Plan Your Trip to Norway Cost 2026

 Oslo|8.88km from city center

-The train didn't pass, so I had to transfer to the shuttle bus.
-The scenery on the mountain is beautiful.
-The next day I walked down to the city and the scenery was good.
+The train was not running, so I had to take a shuttle bus.
+The scenery on the mountain was beautiful.
+The next day I walked down to the city and the scenery along the way was also beautiful.

 Oslo City Center Oslo|0.26km from city center